 Building trust requires a process.
 Step 2 involves team members sharing information about themselves.
 How they tick.
 What are their values.
 What are the life and work experiences that have influenced their dreams, and their fears.
 Being open and vulnerable is key to trust.
 Getting an independent practitioner to facilitate a personality profiling and sharing workshop is a very effective way to build a strong foundation of trust.

 The third step in the Team Build process involves creating a Team Charter.
 The charter sets out the team’s values, attitudes, and behaviours.
 The team charter process also involves forging a commitment among team members to living the charter.
-An important element is coming to an agreement about how charter breeches will be responded to.
+An important element is coming to an agreement about how charter breaches will be responded to.

 Step 4 involves working together to agree on how team decisions will be made.
 What is the delegated authority?
 What needs to be done without reference to others?
 What needs to be discussed before a decision is made by individuals?
 What is the ultimate prerogative and responsibility of the team leader?
 These are key elements of a well functioning team.

 Once levels of team trust have been built, the next step is to make it safe for team members to speak up and be honest, when things need to be said.
-This is especially important when there are opposing opinions, high stakes, strong emotions, and when charter values are breeched.
+This is especially important when there are opposing opinions, high stakes, strong emotions, and when charter values are breached.
 Leaders need to invite different views, ask for pros and cons, and thank team members for sharing their alternative views.
 Honest feedback should be aligned to charter commitments.
 This prevents personalising.

 Step 6 involves working together, in a fair and just way, to decide how performance will be reviewed and agree on a regular process for measuring and giving feedback about productivity, and quality of product and service.
 Poor performing team members drive out talented high performers.
-What leaders walk past, or close a blind eye to, they endorse.
+What leaders walk past, or turn a blind eye to, they endorse.

 No matter how high performing your team is, it won’t be effective at an organizational level if it is inward looking.
-Step 7 involves agreeing about how the team will work with, and support other teams (internal customers), as well as the ultimate external customers who the team needs to engage.
+Step 7 involves agreeing on how the team will work with, and support other teams (internal customers), as well as the ultimate external customers who the team needs to engage.
 Net Promoter score on the dashboard signals the level of internal and external stakeholder engagement.

 Teams that have used ISL to build their leadership team performance include: